starkware-libs/starknet-docs/docs/Blocks/transactions.md

 ## Chain-Id

 StarkNet currently supports two chain IDs.
-Chain IDs are given as numbers, representing an encoding of specific constants as bytes (ASCII) using big-endian, as illustrated by the following Python snippet:
+Chain IDs are given as numbers, representing the ASCII encoding of specific constant strings, as illustrated by the following Python snippet:

 ```python
 chain_id = int.from_bytes(value, byteorder=“big”, signed=False)